Board of Directors

 "Secrets to Love"

-Tina Rosario - Prison Ministry - N. California
+Tina Rosario - Prison Ministry and Family Counseling - N. California

-Leon Rosario - Facilities and Maintenance - N. California
+Leon Rosario - Head of Hebraic Shofar Teaching - N. California

 Mike Tobar - Excavating - Northern California